 Her university does have a job service to help out graduates, however, even on that board there is not a great deal which strikes me as a “career starting” job.

-As I have said, having a Co-Op degree helps a great deal because you graduate with about 2 years experience (hopefully in your area), but if you have worked normal summer jobs, how does one find a job?
+As I have said, having a Co-Op degree helps greatly because you graduate with about 2 years experience (hopefully in your area), but if you have worked normal summer jobs, how does one find a job?

 The other interesting question is how are these kids going to support themselves without a lot of job prospects out there?
 Did someone say the Bank of Mom and Dad?
 If you did, 50 points to you for the correct response.

-Anybody else out there with new grads who are having troubles finding a job?
+Is anybody else out there with new grads who are having trouble finding a job?

 Unemployment is always the most trouble problem in anyone’s life.
 I think to be hired for a job, there will need a little luck beside talents and qualifications.
 So if you’re still unemployed, you’re not lucky as others.
 So, don’t give up just because you’re unlucky.